asreview/asreview-makita/examples/multiple_models_example/README.md

 *This project was rendered with ASReview-Makita version 0.0.0.*

-This project was rendered from the Makita-multiple_models template.
+This project was rendered from the Makita-multimodel template.
 See [asreview/asreview-makita#templates](https://github.com/asreview/asreview-makita#templates) for template rules and formats.

 The template is described as: 'Basic simulation for every possible combination of selected models'.